This page describes the process of submitting code to FreeSWITCH.

 In the "Pull Requests" tab, click "New pull request" to create a pull request against FreeSWITCH.

 If one of the developers ask you to modify your code, there's no need to create another pull request.

-Each pull request tracks the branch from the forked repository, so when you commit more changes and pushes those changes to Stash, the pull request is automatically updated with the new commits.
+Each pull request tracks the branch from the forked repository, so when you commit more changes and pushes those changes, the pull request is automatically updated with the new commits.